unifi-utilities/unifios-utilities/AdguardHome/README.md

 ### Requirements
 1. You have setup the on boot script described [here](https://github.com/boostchicken/udmpro-utilities/tree/master/on-boot-script)
+2. AdguardHome persists through firmware updates as it will store the configuration in a folder (you need to create this) It needs 2 folders, a Work and Configuration folder.
+Plese create the 2 folder in "/mnt/data/".
+In my example I created "AdguardHome-Confdir" and "AdguardHome-Workdir"
-2. AdguardHome persists through firmware updates.
-The on-boot script does not.
-If you update your firmware, setup on-boot again and everything should work.
+The on-boot script needs to be setup after firmware update of UDM.
+When on-boot script is recreated, everything should work.

 ### Customization
 * Feel free to change [20-dns.conflist](https://github.com/boostchicken/udm-utilities/blob/master/AdguardHome/udm-files/20-dns.conflist) to change the IP address of the container.
 Make sure to update all ip references and the iptables rules in [on_boot.sh](https://github.com/boostchicken/udm-utilities/blob/master/AdguardHome/udm-files/on_boot.sh).
 The IP address can be anywhere from x.x.x.3 to x.x.x.254. .1 is reserved for the gateway and .2 is reserved for the macvlan bridge.